-Detention - When a verbal and/or written warning has been unsuccessful, a detention may be issued for a breach of classroom and/or school expectations.
-Parents are provided with written notification of the reason for the detention as well as the day, date, and time of the detention.
+Detention - When a verbal warning and/or other corrective strategy has been unsuccessful, a detention may be issued for a breach of classroom and/or school expectations.
+Parents are provided with email notification of the reason for the detention as well as the day, date, and time of the detention.
 Note... detention takes precedence over practices, lessons, tutoring, etc.